-As the loved one of a man with advanced prostate cancer, you may take on many roles in the course of your loved one’s prostate cancer journey.
+As the loved one of a man with prostate cancer, you may take on many roles in the course of his prostate cancer journey.
 Family members and close friends often face the stresses associated with caring for a loved one, as well as trying to navigate their own fears and concerns.

 Foster Open Communication

 Health discussions between you and your loved one can be a minefield, as complicated as fights about finances or asking for directions.
 For many men used to being strong and feeling in charge, facing medical fears can be overwhelming, especially when it comes to advanced prostate cancer.
 Be prepared to do a lot of the heavy lifting, such as scheduling the appointments, supporting your loved one during follow-up with physicians’ offices and implementing physicians’ advice at home.

 There are many resources for those who are diagnosed, and you can work with your loved one and their healthcare team to navigate treatment options and support him on his journey.
 One of the keys is creating an environment built on open and honest conversation.
 It can be tough, but there are many things you can do to avoid a situation in which worrisome symptoms or situations go unacknowledged.

 Caregiver Tips: Navigating Together through Advanced Prostate Cancer

 - Speak Up When Something Seems Off: As a caregiver, you may be the first to notice when your loved one is not feeling well, even if he is not willing to admit it, or might not even see it – particularly if he is experiencing side effects such as fatigue or dizziness.
 Pay attention to what is going on with your loved one’s health and do not be afraid to gently ask questions and, if needed, be insistent.
 Concern for his well-being is not negativity or criticism.

 - Do Not Get Righteous: Jumping on a soapbox seldom works.
 Instead of attempting to single-handedly “fix” and “save” your loved one, work together on a health plan that works for you both.